Doctoral Internship in Health Service Psychology

 • Interns will conduct initial assessments, including developing case conceptualization, treatment plan, and case disposition.

-• Interns will integrate cultural factors in their treatment planning.
+• Interns will integrate cultural factors into their treatment planning.

 • Interns will provide group therapy (Managing Stress, Anxiety, and Depression group).